 Those who have suffered from sepsis will need support before things can get back to normal.
 You should be prepared to take things slowly, only increasing your activity levels as you can.
 You may also need help from your family, Social Services, or private carers if you’re struggling with everyday activities like cleaning, cooking or shopping.

 If you think you acquired sepsis negligently or you experienced a delay in diagnosis or treatment, you may need the help of a medical negligence solicitor who specialises in sepsis compensation claims.

 Contact our specialist solicitors about making a sepsis compensation claim

 Whilst many recover from sepsis, some will require professional help to help them to get back on track.
 Either way, investigating a potential sepsis claim is a complex process that requires a specialist medical negligence lawyer.

 If you’re considering a compensation claim for sepsis, it’s important that you speak to a specialist medical negligence solicitor.
-We’ll need to demonstrate that any injuries caused by your sepsis were a result of a delay or error in diagnosis or treatment, or even a negligently acquired infection.
+We’ll need to demonstrate that any injuries caused by your sepsis resulted from a delay or error in diagnosis or treatment or even a negligently acquired infection.